-Sonnet 29 does have a basic iambic pentameter rhythm, that is, each line is made up of five unstressed and five stressed syllables, making a total of ten syllables per line.
-But there are some exceptions, notably lines 3,5,6,9,10 and 11.
+Sonnet 29 does have a basic pentameter rhythm; that is, each line is made up of five unstressed and five stressed syllables, making a total of ten syllables per line.
+But not all lines are iambic pentameter, notably lines 3,5,6,9,10 and 11.

 Starting with the first line: